isjerryxiao/kmsvnc/README.md

 ## Introduction
 A VNC server for DRM/KMS capable GNU/Linux devices.
-The goal is to simply have a universally working vncserver on X, wayland and even something like kmscon.
+The goal is to simply have a universally working vncserver on X, wayland and even something like your linux VT.
-Currently in very early stage.
+Currently in very early development stage.

 ## Notes
 Intel made a great thing called CCS (Color Control Surface), however that won't work with kmsvnc.
 Please set `INTEL_DEBUG=noccs` globally, ideally in /etc/systemd/system.conf.d.
 Manpage is at `man 5 systemd-system.conf`.
 For example: